Name: Deep Creek Picnic Area

-Restrooms at the pavilion are open only from mid-April to October 31 each year.
+Restrooms at the pavilion are open only during the reservation period.
 However, the restrooms in the main picnic area are a short walk away and are open all year.

-IMPORTANT: Pavilions must be reserved in advance.
+IMPORTANT: Pavilions must be reserved in advance (April 1 – October 31).
 Each day, two periods are available for rental: 7:00 AM to 3:30 PM and 4:00 PM to 8:00 PM.
 If you want the pavilion for the entire day, you must reserve it for both periods.